pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1170 CSV files and Pandas

+Well today I learn more about Pandas and CSV files, pandas can parse your CSV files into JSON format, but you need to be sure about the JSON format is the correct.
+I learn this important lesson today.
+I have a lot of desire to work with CSV with Java/Kotlin/Scala and Apache Spark.
+So, I think that in the weekend I practice this.

 ##### Day 1169 Managing Stress Situations and Finish my Book

 Today I have a very stress situation in my work, and this is because about my lack in English.
 I think that I have improved my English a lot but at this moment is not very good to have a conversation with USA people.
 Definitely English is my main goal the next year, though Java Developer certification is important too.
 Also I finish the Software Craftsmanship book really I enjoy reading this book.